 Ideally, then, the best procedure for comprehensive facial rejuvenation is a combination of repositioning the drooping skin and restoring the volume that has been lost with time.
 Dr. Hall does this using a combination of a conservative surgical “lift” and the use of fat grafting in key areas of the face.
 This allows for a natural restoration of your youthful appearance and avoids the “over-operated” look common with other facelift procedures.

-You may be a Houston facelift candidate if you are healthy, don’t’ smoke, and you have:
+You may be a Knoxville facelift candidate if you are healthy, don’t’ smoke, and you have:

 A facelift is performed in an outpatient surgery center, and is done under either sedation or general anesthesia.
 Surgery length and the type of anesthesia you will have will depend on what different procedures you and Dr. Hall decide are right for you.
 You will usually go home the day of the procedure and will apply cooling packs to minimize swelling and discomfort.